beebdev/HARU/README.md

 To build HARU for Xilinx's Kria AI Starter Kit, you will need to build two components:
 - Core Accelerator (HDL, build with Vivado)
-- Sigfish-haru + driver (C, build with cross-compilation toolchain or build on Kria)
+- Sigfish-haru + driver (C, build with cross-compilation toolchain)

 ### Prerequisites
 - Vitis 2021.1 - we install Vitis so that the Xilinx Command Line Tool (XSTC) is included in the installation